GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2026-04-26 23:27:01 IST
+This content is dynamically generated in Indian Time (IST): 2026-04-27 00:27:22 IST

 Current Weather in Coimbatore:
 Temperature: 27.88 °C
-Condition: haze
+Condition: mist